iExecBlockchainComputing/documentation-protocol/for-developers/confidential-computing/create-your-first-tdx-app.md

 ::: info

-You noticed we used `tdx-labs.iexec.eth` instead of an ethereum address, this is an ENS name.
+You noticed we used `tdx-labs.pools.iexec.eth` instead of an ethereum address, this is an ENS name.

 The [ENS (Ethereum Name Service)](https://ens.domains/) protocol enables associating decentralized naming to ethereum addresses.